Jerry G. Bishop: Restaurateur

 Away from his radio/television pursuits, Bishop and his family operated two Chicago-themed restaurants in San Diego's Seaport Village for 36 years: the Greek Islands Cafe (based on a similarly-named restaurant in Chicago) and Asaggio Pizza Pasta Plus, a Chicago-style pizzeria.
 The latter closed in September 2018, having been in business for 31 years.

 Death

 Bishop died at age 77 on September 15, 2013, at the University of California - San Diego Medical Center, of a heart attack.
-He was survived by his wife of 49 years, Liz, and his children (Melissa and Christopher).
+He was survived by his wife of 49 years, Liz, and his two children.